amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 Using prepared statements, a client can issue a query in two stages.
-First, *prepare* it using `PREPARE a_name AS <query>` when the connected Postgres backend process will only parse-analyze the query and remember the parse tree in a (process-local) hash table using the provided name as its lookup key, followed by multiple *executions* using the statement `EXECUTE a_name`, each of which will compute and return the query's output rows.
+First, *prepare* it using `PREPARE a_name AS <query>` when the connected Postgres backend process will only parse-analyze the query and remember the parse tree in a (process-local) hash table using the provided name as its lookup key, followed by *execution* of the query using the statement `EXECUTE a_name`, each of which will compute and return the query's output rows.

 The query specified in `PREPARE` can put numbered parameters ($1, $2, ...) in place of the actual constant values in the query's conditions (like `WHERE`).
 The values themselves